smartloli/EFAK/README.md

 # Quickstart

 Please read [Kafka Eagle Install](https://ke.smartloli.org/2.Install/2.Installing.html) for setting up and running Kafka Eagle.
+It is worth noting that, please use ```chrome``` to access Kafka Eagle.

 # Deploy